avajadi/portablecdm/README.md

 * Maybe show current location of vessel (by MarineTraffic)

 ## Feedback
-* Bug with Within-filter not working*
-* Apply filters to Favorites as well*
+* Can't search (filter) port calls when not scrolled down
 * Use timezones from instances
 * Show current timezone (somewhere)
 * Mirror start and endtime with latest reported statement